 **Please note, the film will need to load before you can view.
 Please click “Play” then “Pause”.
 The gray line must be further along than the red line to play.
 Once you have loaded a nice portion of gray, please click “Play” and your video will stream.

-TO VIEW THE FILM CLICK THE LINK BELOW
+TO VIEW THE FILM CLICK HERE.

 Reveals the story of a brave group of people who fought Hitler with the only weapons they had: charcoal, pencil stubs, shreds of paper and memories etched in their minds.
 These artists took their fate into their hands to make a compelling statement about the human spirit, enduring against unimaginable odds.

 We also wish to share that one of our Survivors, Judith Evan Goldstein and some of her artwork is featured in the film.
 The Center was honored to host an event featuring Judith’s art on March 19, 2017.

 To learn more about Judith and her art click here.

 Survivor Judith Evan Goldstein at Broward County Student Awareness Day in 2016.